 George led us down a dirt pathway surrounded by thorny bushes.
 As we reached the bottom of the slope, he showed us the village’s primary water source—three small holes.
 When it rains, the holes collect water for people to use, as well as muddy runoff from the hill.

-Inside each hole was a shallow pool of brownish-tinted water full of floating debris.
+Inside each hole was a shallow pool of brownish-tinted water and floating debris.

 Why?
-Because the people of Nora already know that the water they use is unsafe.
+Because the people of Nora already know that the water is unsafe.
 They also know, after conversations with my co-worker Richard, that water can be contaminated and lead to disease.

 But this knowledge doesn’t change their circumstances.
 Many people can’t afford to buy the materials required for boiling water, and they do not have access to safe drinking water.
 Unless things change, they will continuously experience illness from their water.

-As I watched the woman and child drink from the water hole, I was comforted by the hope of Samaritan’s Purse constructing BSFs in this community.
-Soon, things will change.
-As the community is given the opportunity to build and receive their own water filters, they will have clean, safe water for all their household needs.
+As I watched the woman and child drink that water, I was comforted by the knowledge that Samaritan’s Purse would soon be building BSFs in this community.
+Things will change.
+As the community is given the opportunity to build and receive their own water filters, they will have all the clean, safe water they need.

 The Muje’s words were dramatic, but they were true.
-I look forward to see this community take steps toward clean water, so that they no longer suffer needlessly.
+I look forward to see this community take steps toward clean water, so that they no longer suffer.